If you hear a voice within you say you cannot paint, then by all means paint and that voice will be silent.—Vincent Willem Van Gogh

 In many ways, this is a reminder that real-life women come in all shapes and sizes.
 We all have our own facial expressions, imperfections, and strong opinions.

-Recently, a friend came to visit from New York, and when he entered my studio, he was delighted (and probably relieved) that he liked what he saw.
+When a friend came to visit from New York, he entered my studio and was delighted (and probably relieved) that he liked what he saw.
 “These are wonderful!
 Have you shown them?
 Do you sell them?” he asked.

 While I give some of my creations to friends and family, I’ve also had “open studio” time when people can visit and have a glass of wine and perhaps buy a piece or two.
 What I don’t do is spend time marketing my work.